-Rodolfo Christophersen, Regional Legal Operations Manager of Mercado Libre, and Robert Johnson, Managing Director at Onit, explore inventive uses of matter management and e-billing solutions by legal operations professionals.
+Rodolfo Christophersen, Regional Legal Operations Manager of Mercado Libre, and Robert Johnson, Managing Director at Onit, explore inventive uses of matter management and legal e-billing solutions by legal operations professionals.
 This piece originally posted on the International Legal Technology Association’s blog.

 Roughly 30 years ago, the idea of computers managing in-house matters and outside counsel billing was an appealing concept.
 Paper ruled those processes, with lawyers slogging through reams of bills and digging through filing cabinets for documents.

-Thanks to advances in software, hardware, the cloud, mobile computing and more, matter management and e-billing software are now fundamental parts of corporate legal departments’ toolkits.
+Thanks to advances in software, hardware, the cloud, mobile computing and more, matter management and legal e-billing solutions are now fundamental parts of corporate legal departments’ toolkits.
 The technologies help legal professionals understand data, create efficiencies and increase business contributions.
 With this in mind, here are four exciting ways in-house professionals are leveraging eBilling and matter management.

 Internal time tracking for in-house legal professionals can shed light on the type of work lawyers and staff members are assigned and performing and enable immediate changes based on this data.
 With reporting, you can identify surface administrative versus substantive assignments, as well as unique, high-risk matters versus repetitive work.
 G.C.s can review data to ensure equitable matter staffing and projects.
 Such data may also be used to guide recruiting efforts, justify budgets and navigate future hiring.